 The key advantages of a partnership are as follows:

-- Specialization.
+Specialization.
 If there is more than one general partner, it is possible for multiple people with diverse skill sets to run a business, which can enhance its overall performance.
+In general, this may mean that there is more expertise within the business.

 The disadvantages of a partnership are as follows:

-- Self-employment taxes.
+Self-employment taxes.
 A partner’s share of the ordinary income reported on a Schedule K-1 is subject to the self-employment tax.
-This is a 15.3% tax (social security and Medicare) on all earnings generated by the business that are not exempt from these taxes.
+This is a 15.3% tax (social security and Medicare) on all profits generated by the business that are not exempt from these taxes.